gaultier/blog/i_want_rust_to_have_defer.md

 So that is why I argue that Rust should get a `defer` statement in the language and the borrow checker should be made aware of this construct to allow this approach to take place.

-And that's irrespective of the annoying constraints around freeing memory that Rust allocated.
+And that's irrespective of the annoying constraints around freeing memory that Rust has allocated.
+Or that the code builds and runs fine even though it is subtly flawed.